-Report on Reserves Data by Internal Qualified Reserves Evaluator
+Report on Reserves Data by Independent Qualified Reserves Auditor

-To the Board of Directors of Husky Energy Inc. ("Husky"):
+To the board of directors of Husky Energy Inc. (the "Company"):

-- 1. Our staff has evaluated Husky's reserves data as at December 31, 2017.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2017, estimated using forecast prices and costs. - 2.
-The reserves data are the responsibility of Husky's management.
-Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
-We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter).
-Our internal reserves evaluators are not independent of Husky, within the meaning of the term "independent" under those standards. - 4.
-Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
-An evaluation also includes assessing whether the reserves data are in accordance with the principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of Husky evaluated for the year ended December 31, 2017, and identifies the respective portions thereof that we have evaluated and reported on to the Husky Audit Committee of the Board of Directors.
+- 1. We have audited or reviewed the Company's reserves data as at December 31, 2018.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2018, estimated using forecast prices and costs. - 2.
+The reserves data are the responsibility of the Company's management.
+Our responsibility is to express an opinion on the reserves data based on our audit and review. - 3.
+We carried out our audit and review in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook"), maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
+Those standards require that we plan and perform an audit and review to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
+An audit and review also includes assessing whether the reserves data are in accordance with the principles and definitions presented in the COGE Handbook. - 5.
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company audited and reviewed for the year ended December 31, 2018, and identifies the respective portions thereof that we have audited and reviewed and reported on to the Company's management and board of directors.